imorrish/ATEMModule/README.md

 $AtemISO = Add-ATEMSwitch -IPAddress "192.168.1.71"

 Using Mix Effect commands:
-Set-AtemProgramSource -ATEMref $AtemMini -MEID 0 -InputID 1
+Set-ATEMMEProgramSource -ATEMref $AtemMini -MEID 0 -InputID 1

 Where parameters are requires, they are positional so the -directive can be omitted.
 E.g.
 Set-ATEMMEProgramSource $AtemMini 0 1

+Set-ATEMMETransitionProperties $AtemMini 0 -TransitionType DIP #Mix Dip Wipe Stinger

+Set-ATEMMEWipeParameters $AtemMini 0 TopToBottomBar

 Other commands:
-Set-AtemPreviewSource
+Set-ATEMMEPreviewSource
 Set-ATEMMEAutoTransition
 Set-ATEMMECut
 Set-ATEMMEFadeToBlack